How to Cook Kalettes (Flower Sprouts, Kale Sprouts) - Earth to Veg

 Roasting at 350 °F allows the insides to cook to perfect tenderness just as the outer leaves turn crispy and brown.

 Method: Toss the kalettes with oil and seasoning.
 1/4 tsp of fine salt, or 1/2 tsp kosher salt, is enough for 1 lb of kalettes.
 Go in with your hands and really massage the oil and seasoning into the kalette leaves.
 Arrange the kalettes on a baking sheet spaced apart.
-Roast at 350 °F until the tips of the leaves look dark and crispy.
-See Recipe Card for detailed instructions.
+Roast at 350 °F until the tips of the leaves look light brown and crispy.

 roasted flower sprouts